Newham Monitoring Project: History

 NMP was one of only a small number of independent community organisations providing specialist casework support around racial discrimination in the UK.
 Research indicates that independent community groups provide avenues of support not available from racial equality councils, housing departments or police, to the black community to combat racist incidents.

 The organisation publicly argued racism remains rooted in the fabric of British society, as shown by the recent anti-terrorism legislation and stop and search powers, which disproportionately affect black communities.
 It maintained that the experiences of its individual cases reflect the broader reality of racism, therefore campaigns rooted in this way have a real base within the black community and are able to mobilise support in a way that high-profile but largely media-focused campaigns cannot.

 NMP has supported other active campaigns such as that led by the family of Jean Charles de Menezes, an innocent Brazilian man shot to death by police in 2005 during an anti-terror operation for which no individual officer has ever been charged.

 It has worked with the families involved in the near fatal 2 June 2006 Forest Gate raid, standing alongside the local community in condemning the actions of the police and calling for a full and fair independent investigation and for officers to be held accountable.
 NMP worked with a number of other local organisations to organise a demonstration about this issue on 18 June 2006.

 NMP submitted a report to the Metropolitan Police Authority criticising the Metropolitan Police Service's media and communications handling of this incident.

+In 2009, NMP were one of the founding member of Netpol: The Network for Police Monitoring.

 Other projects included involvement in organising discussion based events for the local community alongside Newham Bookshop with authors such as Moazzam Begg, Rageh Omaar, Gary Younge, Jocelyn Hurndall, who is the mother of Tom Hurndall, and Clive Stafford Smith to highlight related issues of public concern that engage with similar themes of the organisation's work around racism, human rights, policing and justice.